Harrison Bader Player Props: Yankees vs. Rockies

 Rockies Pitching Rankings

-- The 7.4 strikeouts per nine innings put together by the Rockies pitching staff ranks last in the league.

-- The Rockies have a 5.71 team ERA that ranks 29th across all league pitching staffs.
+- The Rockies' 5.67 team ERA ranks 29th among all league pitching staffs.

-- Rockies pitchers combine to allow 135 total home runs at a rate of 1.5 per game (most in the league).
+- Rockies pitchers combine to allow 136 total home runs at a clip of 1.5 per game (most in baseball).

+- Seabold (1-6) gets the starting nod for the Rockies in his 13th start of the season.
+He has a 6.65 ERA in 70 1/3 innings pitched, with 53 strikeouts.

-- In his last appearance on Saturday against the San Francisco Giants, the lefty threw six innings, giving up two earned runs while surrendering five hits.
+- In his last time out on Saturday, the right-hander went 3 2/3 innings against the San Francisco Giants, allowing three earned runs while surrendering seven hits.

+- The 27-year-old has a 6.65 ERA and 6.8 strikeouts per nine innings across 19 games this season, while allowing a batting average of .294 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.